fergu/Euler1D.jl/README.md

 ## Timestep controls

 By default, the simulation utilizes adaptive timestepping.
-The timestep is computed at every cycle based on the time it would take an acoustic wave moving at the local speed of sound, `c`, to propagate across a cell of length `Δx`.
+The timestep is computed at every cycle based on the time it would take an acoustic wave moving at the local speed of sound, `c`, to propagate across a zone of length `Δx`.
 The minimum of this value over the entire domain is then multiplied by the supplied `CFL` to determine the timestep for the next cycle.
-This approach is chosen as the default to aid in stability as the timestep will be reduced to accomodate regions with densely-clustered cells.
+This approach is chosen as the default to aid in stability as the timestep will be reduced to accomodate regions with densely-clustered zones.

 If you would prefer to have a fixed timestep, each of the time-advancing functions (`AdvanceToTime`, `AdvanceOneCycle`, `AdvanceNCycles`) support an optional `Δt` argument.
 If supplied, this value will be utilized in place of the adaptive timestep, and the function used to determine the timestep will be bypassed.
 Be aware, however, that this will likely require decreasing the CFL number or increasing artificial viscosity/conductivity to maintain stability.
 For more information, see the documentation of each function.